cu-mkp/m-k-manuscript-data/_texts/p-095v_tl.md

 Hilts are of different types: Ornate Guttered which is with round mouldings <span class="m">Pearled</span> Scarfed when the bands are crosswise Onioned which is with a flat head In the King's manner, fully covered

-The <span class="pro">furbishers</span> buy them by dozens, the dozen of full ones costs 10 lb. the worked one, 30 sols or more depending on its nature.
+The <span class="pro">furbishers</span> buy them by dozens, the dozen of full ones costs 10 lb. the worked one, 30 sols or <span class="x">more</span> depending on its nature.

 The first thing that the <span class="pro">apprentice</span> does is to furbish as said.